joomcode/e2ed/README.md

 `dockerImage: string`: the name of the docker image where the tests will run.
 The image must be based on the e2ed base image.

-`isTestIncludedInPack: (testStaticOptions: TestStaticOptions<TestMeta>) => boolean`: this function filters tests (tasks) by their static options — only those tests for which the function returned true get into the pack.
+`filterTestsIntoPack: (testStaticOptions: TestStaticOptions<TestMeta>) => boolean`: this function filters tests (tasks) by their static options — only those tests for which the function returned `true` get into the pack.

 `liteReportFileName: string | null`: the name of the file under which, after running the tests, the lite JSON report will be saved in the `autotests/reports` directory, for example, `lite-report.json`.